University of Kentucky

 Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and is a regional winner of EY’s Entrepreneur of Year Award.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

-Morris is the founder of the Morris Foundation whose mission is to provide access to the American Dream for all Kentuckians.
-He serves on the Dean’s Advisory Council and as the Entrepreneur in Residence at the Gatton College of Business and Economics at the University of Kentucky.
-In 2019, he endowed the Nate Morris Fellowship through the Center for the Study of the Presidency and Congress (CSPC) at the Gatton College.
+Nate Morris is the founder and Managing Trustee of the Morris Foundation whose mission is to provide access to the American Dream for all Kentuckians.
+Morris currently serves as the Entrepreneur in Residence at the University of Kentucky’s Gatton College of Business and Economics and is the Chairman for 2X Game Changers.

-Morris and his wife Jane reside in Lexington, Kentucky.
+Morris and his wife Jane reside at Commonwealth Farm in Lexington.

 Interested students must email a PDF of the following documents to DanielleLJohnson@uky.edu by June 1: